The pros and cons of travel agents in the internet age

-On the other hand, travel agents still provide a level of personalization that digital platforms simply can’t.
-Despite how easy they are to use and how advanced they’ve become, apps can’t fully replace a real live human whose job it is to not just book your travel, but make sure the experience goes smoothly.
+On the other hand, travel agents still provide a level of personalization that digital platforms simply can’t, and their services are back in demand.
+Apps, despite how easy they are to use and how advanced they’ve become, can’t fully replace a real live human whose job it is to not just book your travel, but make sure the experience goes smoothly.

 One reason: online data overload.
 “The first thing a travel seeker does is go to the internet and search their preferred destination,” said Lyla Rodriguez, owner of Sea Forever Vacations.
 “What happens next?
 Hundreds of websites, blogs, and ads come up and this can be extremely overwhelming.”
 Today’s travel agents (many of whom call themselves “travel advisors”) can cut through the noise and curate the trip just for you.
 For many millennials who crave experiences off the beaten path, this is huge.

 How do agents do it?
 They have relationships with guides and local hosts, and, in many cases, make it their business to experience these destinations in person.
 Quiana Thomas, owner of Girls Getaway 360 Vacations, has been to 80% of the properties she recommends.
 “I have firsthand knowledge of what everything feels like and tastes like, and if you are getting the true value for your buck,” Thomas said.

 Even more crucial: They make it a point to “get” you and what you really want.
 “By knowing your client, you are making sure their getaway is memorable,” Thomas said.
 “Just booking via a site or app will not provide you with that level of personalization.”

 Some agents will even be with you every step of the way—literally.
 Thomas often accompanies her clients on trips like “Mom-cations” to a spa in Arizona and “Family & Friends” trips to Universal Orlando.

 A time-saver—for a price